Yasser-shrief/Sign-language-Recognition/README.md

 **Each letter indicates a sign produced by our fingers.
 We will apply deep learning to these images to make sure our model can understand what sign indicated what letter**

+Designed a model with accurecy 100% , 10 ephocs `(One Epoch is when an ENTIRE dataset is passed forward and backward through the neural network)`

 **Download Data** : [Here](https://www.kaggle.com/datamunge/sign-language-mnist)